About The Arboretum

 Environmental Professionals Training Program

-The Environmental Professionals Program provides specialized knowledge in conservation of natural resources, landscape management and horticulture through training alongside Arboretum staff.
-Participants gain the skills necessary for conducting ecosystem restoration, invasive species control, plant propagation, wildlife monitoring and presenting educational programs, while networking with fellow conservation professionals in the field.
+The Environmental Professionals Training Program is an advanced training program specifically designed for recent graduates and emerging conservation professionals, seeking direct experience and practical skills to enhance credentials and assist in career advancement opportunities.
+This program provides specialized knowledge in conservation of natural resources and landscape management through training alongside Arboretum staff.
+Participants gain the skills necessary to conduct ecosystem restoration, invasive species control, plant propagation, wildlife monitoring and presenting educational programs, while networking with fellow conservation professionals in the field.

-- Learn plant identification and invasive species management techniques
+- Learn native plant identification and invasive species management techniques

 - Conduct biodiversity surveys and vegetation monitoring protocols

-- Monitor wildlife & assist with nesting structure maintenance
+- Participate in wildlife monitoring projects and nesting structure maintenance

 - Present educational programs on project outcomes*